Sidd-Dino/siddwm/README.md

 # dinowm (Dino's Window Manager*)

-A fork of [sowm](https://github.com/dylanaraps/sowm) just with an added keybinding.
+A fork of [sowm](https://github.com/dylanaraps/sowm) with an added keybinding.
 That's all

 - Floating only.
 - Fullscreen toggle.